 This weekend’s round at Brno will be interesting to see if the extra boom will give Honda and BMW new impetus, nay?
 Ducati, meanwhile, will be devastated seeing how they’ve struggled over the previous two rounds, that they remain the only manufacturer to not be slung a single performance bone…

-Pics: Honda, MVEnjoy more Fast Bikes reading in the four-weekly magazine.
+Pics: Honda, MVEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.